Dear Warwick Families,

 Supportive Relationships - How supported students feel through their relationships with friends and adults at school (questions pertaining to family life have been omitted)

 *All of this information is public and can be found here if you would like to take a deeper look.
 Remember, not all of the survey topics are going to be covered.
 We are only asking questions about the four areas that are outlined above.

 We are asking that all of our students participate in the surveys, as their responses will provide invaluable insights into their experiences and how we can improve and adapt our district to their needs.
-If a student doesn’t feel like they have enough information to answer a question, they will be able to skip the item altogether.
-The responses to these surveys will be completely confidential.
+If a student doesn’t feel like they have enough information to answer a question, they can skip the item altogether.

 If you do not want your child(ren) to take this survey, please visit the Aspen family portal and follow the instructions here.
 If you do not opt-out, your child will be included in the survey.
 If you have any questions about the SEL survey, please don’t hesitate to contact your child’s school principal or visit the Warwick Public Schools SEL website.